 First things first!
-Before anything, make sure that you have successfully installed the Useberry plugin on your Figma environment.
-If not, go to Plugins panel, search “useberry” and click Install.
+Before anything else, make sure that you have successfully installed the Useberry plugin on your Figma environment.
+If not, go to the Plugins panel, search for “Useberry” and click Install.

 Select the layers you want to upload, add a prototype name, and set the device viewport.

-After uploading your prototype to Useberry, it will be available to your Workspace’s Library.
-This helps to have access to your prototype at any time, without the need to re-upload it for use to another project/test.
+After uploading your prototype to Useberry, it will be available on your Workspace’s Library.
+This helps you have access to your prototype at any given time, without the need to re-upload it to use in another project/test.

 Create a new test

-You can create a test either from Useberry (since you’ve uploaded your prototype there) either right from the plugin.
+You can create a test either from Useberry (since you’ve uploaded your prototype there) or right from the plugin.